Documentation for Ver 0.53

 This feature needs to know the milk and cream in the recipe.
 So when pressing the button a milk/cream selector comes up.
 Please just select the milk and cream in the drop down boxes.
 In the suggested replacement dropdowns you can select a replacement ingredient.

 Balancing a recipe is what you do to make sure it has the properties you want it to have.
 You can either use this to develop your own recipe or to tweak/change an existing recipe.
 For example if your ice cream has the perfect texture and softness but it is too sweet you can balance it to be less sweet while not changing the texture.
 You do this by changing some of the data like MSNF, PAC, POD, SOLIDS etc by adding/removing/changing your ingredients.

 Use the balance tool

-Set your target Milk fat, Total fat, MSNF, Total solids, PAC and POD and press the Balance button.
+Set your target Milk fat, Total fat, MSNF, Protein, Total solids, Water, Sugar, Lactose, PAC and POD and press the Balance button.

 The recipe is then balanced to try to reach your target values.

 You can select predefined balancing values in the drop-down list.
 You can also save your own presets by pressing the + button.